Learn how to make sushi at home, including which rice and tools to use to effortlessly learn how to make your own at home. It’s easy and fun for kids!

 - Fresh zucchini (we used a spiralizer to cut it.)

 - Canned tuna.
-Not traditional at all to use this canned, I’m afraid, but one of my kids really wanted fish in their sushi and that was what we had.
+Not traditional at all to use this canned, I’m afraid, but one of my kids really wanted fish and that was what we had.

 - Gluten-free soy sauce for dipping.
 Regular soy sauce also works.
 Avoiding soy?
 Try using coconut aminos instead.